aws/aws-sdk-go/README.md

 Checkout our [release notes](https://github.com/aws/aws-sdk-go/releases) for information about the latest bug fixes, updates, and features added to the SDK.

-**Relase [v0.9.0rc1](http://aws.amazon.com/releasenotes/2948141298714307) introduced a breaking change to the SDK.
+**Release [v0.9.0rc1](http://aws.amazon.com/releasenotes/2948141298714307) introduced a breaking change to the SDK.
 See the release notes for details of the change and instructions to migrate to the latest SDK version.**

 ## Caution